 📕 Related Resource: Coding best practices for C++

 “Guaranteed copy elision” is designed for improved compiler optimization.
 So, it may improve runtime performance.

 Safety and Security

-C++17 also includes features that improve the safety of your program and ensure secure coding:
+The latest C++ features will improve the safety of your program and ensure secure coding, including the following: